creme332/mauritius-scholarship-alert/README.md

 Get notified by email each time the Ministry of Education of Mauritius posts a new scholarship communique on its [website](https://education.govmu.org/Pages/Downloads/Scholarships/Scholarships-for-Mauritius-Students.aspx).

+> ⚠ This project is not affiliated with the Ministry of Education of Mauritius.

 # 🚀Features
 - Receive an email notification at most 12 hours after a new scholarship is posted.